Wilson Foundation

 The Wilson Foundation does not accept unsolicited applications.
 The foundation proactively identifies and reaches out to potential grantee partners through their own research and network.

-However, organizations interested in being considered for future funding are encouraged to submit inquiries through the Contact Us form on the foundation's website.
-While this does not guarantee consideration, it allows the foundation to learn about organizations doing work aligned with their priorities.
+However, organisations interested in being considered for future funding are encouraged to submit inquiries through the Contact Us form on the foundation's website.
+While this does not guarantee consideration, it allows the foundation to learn about organisations doing work aligned with their priorities.

-When invited to apply, organizations submit a slightly modified version of the Minnesota Common Grant Application Form, which streamlines the application process.
+When invited to apply, organisations submit a slightly modified version of the Minnesota Common Grant Application Form, which streamlines the application process.

 Getting on Their Radar